 During the PhD program, students will need to acquire skills in up to three research languages (in addition to required biblical language requirements), as needed for their concentration.
 It is highly recommended that applicants begin their study of research languages prior to beginning the program.

-To be considered for admission to the PhD in Theology program, applicants must submit an online application, essay responses, writing sample, three academic references, official transcripts from all prior post-secondary study, and GRE scores (taken within the last five years).
+To be considered for admission to the PhD in Theology program, applicants must submit an online application, essay responses, writing sample, three academic references, and official transcripts from all prior post-secondary study.
 Applicants for whom English is a second language must provide test scores from an approved English language proficiency exam.
 Some requirements vary by concentration and/or research area of interest.
 Learn more about application requirements for Fuller’s PhD in Theology.

 Online application opens: August 1

 Notification date: March 15

 Degree Completion Requirements

 THE PHD IS AWARDED UPON SUCCESSFUL COMPLETION OF THE FOLLOWING:

 - Research language requirements

 - Coursework consisting of 58, 800-level units through seminars or directed readings

 - A dissertation proposal